joergbrech/cpp_include_walker/README.md

  - finding superfluous `#include` statements
  - sort header files topologically.

 In the long run, it would be awesome if we could automatically generate `.i` files for swig using this.
+Or maybe create automated PRs to clean up C++ projects on Github/Gitlab?